Terracotta Tiles

 In the end, handmade or extruded terracotta or Saltillo will hold up well if properly installed and I have seen many installations hold up for over 50 years.
 The key to a successful project is the selection of a quality terracotta or Saltillo, proper substrate preparation, using proper setting materials and methods appropriate for the installation, and completed by a licensed tile contractor familiar with these types of installations.

-Copyright © 2019, Carpet Floor and More, Inc. All rights reserveds.
+Copyright © 2019, Carpet Floor and More, Inc. All rights reserve.